Open WebUI Setup: ChatGPT Alternative with Docker & Ollama

 sudo apt update && sudo apt upgrade -y

 Next, we need to install Docker.
-The easiest way on Ubuntu is through the official apt
+The easiest way on Ubuntu is through the official apt repository.

 # Install Docker dependencies